NVIDIA/NeMo/README.rst

 You can find additional information about released containers on the `NeMo releases page <https://github.com/NVIDIA/NeMo/releases>`_.

-To use a pre-built container, run the following code.
+To use a pre-built container, run the following code:

 .. code-block:: bash

     docker pull nvcr.io/nvidia/nemo:24.01.speech

-To build a nemo container with Dockerfile from a branch, run the following code.
+To build a nemo container with Dockerfile from a branch, run the following code:

 .. code-block:: bash